cqframework/cqf-ruler/README.md

 * The CQF Ruler project has adopted the HAPI Coding Conventions: <https://github.com/hapifhir/hapi-fhir/wiki/Contributing>
 * Plugins should generally use the "hapi.fhir" prefix for configuration properties

+### Extensions

+Where possible, environment extensions have been recommended.
+Please ensure the recommended extensions for your environment have been installed.

 ### Style

 The CQF Project uses Checkstyle to enforce the coding standard.
 This will cause a build failure in the event of a Checkstyle error.
 Visit <https://checkstyle.sourceforge.io/> for more info.

 Results of Checkstyle errors can be found in the corresponding `checkstyle-result.xml` file.

 ### Javadoc

 The CQF Project has strict checking for Javadoc enabled.
 This will cause a build failure in the event of a Javadoc warning.
 Visit <https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html> for more info.

 Results of Javadoc can be found in the output of the build.